How to uninstall Anaconda on Mac completely without leftovers

 Verify Anaconda is fully uninstalled

-Completely uninstalling Anaconda on Mac
+Completely uninstalling Anaconda on Mac the easy way

 If you want a more hands-on approach, you can use Core Shell as an alternative to Terminal.
 It's more powerful and customizable, and it makes managing multiple hosts easy through a dedicated GUI.
 Besides these, CodeRunner is perfect for editing those pesky shell file entries, and PathFinder is superb at managing files and directories through its dual-pane interface.
-All these apps are available on Setapp — a cool platform with over 250 macOS and iOS under a single subscription plan — and you can try them out free for 7 days!
+All these apps are available on Setapp — a cool platform with over 270 macOS and iOS apps under a single subscription plan — and you can try them out free for 7 days!

 FAQ